New Dormitory, Humbert Hall, is Dedicated

 "I say to those of you who so excellently conceived, planned and executed the building of this beautiful residence hall on this perfect spot -- and then chose to dedicate it in honor of Russell Humbert -- I say 'thank you,'" his widow continued.
 "There could be no more fitting a tribute to him for he loved young people and devoted so much of his life to them.
 He truly loved this campus -- he felt it a great privilege to be a part of such a rich heritage, he enjoyed the beauty of the old buildings and the new -- how pleased he would be with the many fine additions since his time."

 Humbert Hall creates a new quadrangle with Longden and Hogate Halls while preserving the landscape of the Dells.
-The four-story structure opened last fall and is home to 135 students.
+The four-story structure opened in August and is home to 135 students.

 Learn more about Humbert Hall by clicking here.Back